shorebirdtech/docs/docs/code_push/initialize.md

 This does three things:

-1. Tells Shorebird that your app exists (e.g. so it serve patches for your app to devices when requested).
+1. Tells Shorebird to create a unique `app_id` for your app.
+This `app_id` is how Shorebird identifies your app and knows which updates to send to it.
+It does not need to be kept secret.
-1. Creates a `shorebird.yaml` file to your project. `shorebird.yaml` contains the `app_id` for your app, which is the unique identifier the app will send to Shorebird servers to identify which application to pull updates for.
+1. Creates a `shorebird.yaml` file in your project's root directory.
-   `app_id`s do not need to be kept secret.
+   `shorebird.yaml` contains the `app_id` mentioned above.
 1. Adds the `shorebird.yaml` to the assets section of your `pubspec.yaml` file, ensuring `shorebird.yaml` is bundled with your app's assets and is available to the Shorebird updater at runtime.